-This course introduces LPN's to professional nursing practice ranging from basic concepts and theories to care of the medical and surgical patients as found in NUR 1134 and NUR 1135.
-Technical skills and pharmacological interventions as found in NUR 1006 and NUR 1023 are reviewed in the learning resource center, in the classroom and with guided self-study.
+This course introduces LPN's to professional nursing practice ranging from basic concepts and theories to care of the medical and surgical patients as found in the first and second semester courses.
+Technical skills and pharmacological interventions are reviewed in the learning resource center, in the classroom and with guided self-study.
 Clinical experiences provide opportunities to apply learned classroom knowledge.
-Subconcepts of nursing including caring, communication, client education and accountability will be discussed.
-Prerequisites: BIO 2204, BIO 2213, BIO 3304, CHE 1004 or CHE1104, ENG 1113, PSY 1013, admission to the program, and current LPN Missouri License.
-Advanced placement into third semester nursing courses granted on successful completion of this course with 18 hours additional nursing hours granted for previous LPN education.
+Sub-concepts of nursing including caring, communication, client education and accountability will be discussed.
+Prerequisites: BIO 2204, BIO 3304, CHE 1004 or CHE 1104, ENG 1113, PSY 1013, admission to the program, and current LPN Missouri License.
+Advanced placement into third semester nursing courses is granted upon successful completion of this course with 15 hours of nursing credits being waived for previous LPN education.
+Prerequisites: CHE 1004, BIO 2204, BIO 3304, BIO 2213.
+The following are co-requisite if not previously completed: CIS-1103, PSY 1013.